Agoric/documentation/main/repl/timerServices.md

 The local service lets you get a monotonically increasing timestamp for each instance of the local chain.
 The chain service lets you get the start time of the current block.

-With respect to using them, the only difference between the two timer services is whether you preface their identical command set with `localTimerService` or `chainTimerService`.
-However, note that the local and chain versions of a method may use different time bases.

-Before looking at the timer service methods, we need to cover four related objects.
+Both timer services present an identical API, but apply a different interpretation to the following data types.

-### `Timestamp` object
+### `Timestamp`

-An `Integer`, an absolute individual stamp returned by a `TimerService`.
-Note that different timer services may have different interpretations of actual Timestamp values.
+A `BigInt` representing an absolute instant in time in a `TimerService`, using units and a basis dependent upon the service.

-### `RelativeTime` object
+### `RelativeTime`

-An `Integer`, the difference between two `Timestamps`.
-Note that different timer services may have different interpretations of actual `RelativeTime` values.
+A `BigInt` representing the difference between two `Timestamp`s of the same `TimerService`.

 ## TimerService methods